mainmatter/trash-in-treasure-out/text.md

 And it's all checked by Rust's type system!
 We might as well throw out the cases that pass in non-UTF-8 sequences or invalid JSON: the only really sensible part to test is the implementation of `TryFrom<String>`.
-But let's keep them anyway, because tests are great to have when doing big code refactors.
+But let's keep them anyway because tests are great to have when doing big code refactors.

 ## Output sanitization
-So far, Rust's type system has been working for us really well to give us guarantees about input.
+So far, Rust's type system has been working for us very well to give us guarantees about input.
 How about output though?
 Using the [`newtype`] pattern from the previous section again, we can ensure sensitive data gets hidden in responses and logs.
-Furthermore, we can make make the output encoding format part of our type zoo.
+Furthermore, we can make the output encoding format part of our type zoo.
 Let me remind you what our `TicketOffice` model looks like so far:

 ```rust
 // src/types/ticket_machine.rs